AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 ### <a name="monitoring-service-health"></a>Monitoring service health

-You can use the [Azure Classic Portal](https://manage.windowsazure.cn) to view the health of the Storage service (and other Azure services) in all the Azure regions around the world.
+You can use the [Azure Classic Management Portal](https://manage.windowsazure.cn) to view the health of the Storage service (and other Azure services).
 This enables you to see immediately if an issue outside of your control is affecting the Storage service in the region you use for your application.

-The Azure Classic Portal can also provide with notifications of incidents that affect the various Azure services.
+The Azure Classic Management Portal can also provide with notifications of incidents that affect the various Azure services.
-Note: This information was previously available, along with historical data, on the Azure Service Dashboard at <a href="http://status.azure.com" target="_blank">http://status.azure.com</a>.
+Note: This information was previously available, along with historical data, on the Azure Service Dashboard at <a href="https://www.azure.cn/support/service-dashboard/" target="_blank">https://www.azure.cn/support/service-dashboard/</a>.

-While the Azure Classic Portal collects health information from inside the Azure datacenters (inside-out monitoring), you could also consider adopting an outside-in approach to generate synthetic transactions that periodically access your Azure-hosted web application from multiple locations.
-The services offered by <a href="http://www.keynote.com/solutions/monitoring/web-monitoring" target="_blank">Keynote</a>, <a href="https://www.gomeznetworks.com/?g=1" target="_blank">Gomez</a>, and Application Insights for Visual Studio Team Services are examples of this outside-in approach.
-For more information about Application Insights for Visual Studio Team Services, see the appendix "[Appendix 5: Monitoring with Application Insights for Visual Studio Team Services]."
+While the Azure Classic Management Portal collects health information from inside the Azure datacenters (inside-out monitoring), you could also consider adopting an outside-in approach to generate synthetic transactions that periodically access your Azure-hosted web application from multiple locations.
+The services offered by <a href="http://www.keynote.com/solutions/monitoring/web-monitoring" target="_blank">Keynote</a>, <a href="https://www.gomeznetworks.com/?g=1" target="_blank">Gomez</a> are examples of this outside-in approach.

 ### <a name="monitoring-capacity"></a>Monitoring capacity
 Storage Metrics only stores capacity metrics for the blob service because blobs typically account for the largest proportion of stored data (at the time of writing, it is not possible to use Storage Metrics to monitor the capacity of your tables and queues).
 You can find this data in the **$MetricsCapacityBlob** table if you have enabled monitoring for the Blob service.
 Storage Metrics records this data once per day, and you can use the value of the **RowKey** to determine whether the row contains an entity that relates to user data (value **data**) or analytics data (value **analytics**).
 Each stored entity contains information about the amount of storage used (**Capacity** measured in bytes) and the current number of containers (**ContainerCount**) and blobs (**ObjectCount**) in use in the storage account.
-For more information about the capacity metrics stored in the **$MetricsCapacityBlob** table, see <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a> on MSDN.
+For more information about the capacity metrics stored in the **$MetricsCapacityBlob** table, see <a href="http://msdn.microsoft.com/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a> on MSDN.

 > [!NOTE]
 > You should monitor these values for an early warning that you are approaching the capacity limits of your storage account.
-In the Azure Classic Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if aggregate storage use exceeds or falls below thresholds that you specify.
+In the Azure Classic Management Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if aggregate storage use exceeds or falls below thresholds that you specify.
+>
+>

 For help estimating the size of various storage objects such as blobs, see the blog post <a href="http://blogs.msdn.com/b/windowsazurestorage/archive/2010/07/09/understanding-windows-azure-storage-billing-bandwidth-transactions-and-capacity.aspx" target="_blank">Understanding Azure Storage Billing – Bandwidth, Transactions, and Capacity</a>.

 ### <a name="monitoring-availability"></a>Monitoring availability
 You should monitor the availability of the storage services in your storage account by monitoring the value in the **Availability** column in the hourly or minute metrics tables — **$MetricsHourPrimaryTransactionsBlob**, **$MetricsHourPrimaryTransactionsTable**, **$MetricsHourPrimaryTransactionsQueue**, **$MetricsMinutePrimaryTransactionsBlob**, **$MetricsMinutePrimaryTransactionsTable**, **$MetricsMinutePrimaryTransactionsQueue**, **$MetricsCapacityBlob**.
 The **Availability** column contains a percentage value that indicates the availability of the service or the API operation represented by the row (the **RowKey** shows if the row contains metrics for the service as a whole or for a specific API operation).

 Any value less than 100% indicates that some storage requests are failing.
 You can see why they are failing by examining the other columns in the metrics data that show the numbers of requests with different error types such as **ServerTimeoutError**.
 You should expect to see **Availability** fall temporarily below 100% for reasons such as transient server timeouts while the service moves partitions to better load-balance request; the retry logic in your client application should handle such intermittent conditions.
-The page <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343260.aspx" target="_blank"></a> lists the transaction types that Storage Metrics includes in its **Availability** calculation.
+The page <a href="http://msdn.microsoft.com/library/azure/hh343260.aspx" target="_blank"></a> lists the transaction types that Storage Metrics includes in its **Availability** calculation.

-In the Azure Classic Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if **Availability** for a service falls below a threshold that you specify.
+In the Azure Classic Management Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if **Availability** for a service falls below a threshold that you specify.

 The "[Troubleshooting guidance]" section of this guide describes some common storage service issues related to availability.

 ### <a name="monitoring-performance"></a>Monitoring performance
 To monitor the performance of the storage services, you can use the following metrics from the hourly and minute metrics tables.

-- The values in the **AverageE2ELatency** and **AverageServerLatency** show the average time the storage service or API operation type is taking to process requests. **AverageE2ELatency** is a measure of end-to-end latency that includes the time taken to read the request and send the response in addition to the time taken to process the request (therefore includes network latency once the request reaches the storage service); **AverageServerLatency** is a measure of just the processing time and therefore excludes any network latency related to communicating with the client.
+* The values in the **AverageE2ELatency** and **AverageServerLatency** show the average time the storage service or API operation type is taking to process requests. **AverageE2ELatency** is a measure of end-to-end latency that includes the time taken to read the request and send the response in addition to the time taken to process the request (therefore includes network latency once the request reaches the storage service); **AverageServerLatency** is a measure of just the processing time and therefore excludes any network latency related to communicating with the client.
 See the section "[Metrics show high AverageE2ELatency and low AverageServerLatency]" later in this guide for a discussion of why there might be a significant difference between these two values.
-- The values in the **TotalIngress** and **TotalEgress** columns show the total amount of data, in bytes, coming in to and going out of your storage service or through a specific API operation type.
+* The values in the **TotalIngress** and **TotalEgress** columns show the total amount of data, in bytes, coming in to and going out of your storage service or through a specific API operation type.
-- The values in the **TotalRequests** column show the total number of requests that the storage service of API operation is receiving. **TotalRequests** is the total number of requests that the storage service receives.
+* The values in the **TotalRequests** column show the total number of requests that the storage service of API operation is receiving. **TotalRequests** is the total number of requests that the storage service receives.

 Typically, you will monitor for unexpected changes in any of these values as an indicator that you have an issue that requires investigation.

-In the Azure Classic Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if any of the performance metrics for this service fall below or exceed a threshold that you specify.
+In the Azure Classic Management Portal, on the **Monitor** page for your storage account, you can add alert rules to notify you if any of the performance metrics for this service fall below or exceed a threshold that you specify.

 The "[Troubleshooting guidance]" section of this guide describes some common storage service issues related to performance.

 ## <a name="diagnosing-storage-issues"></a>Diagnosing storage issues
 There are a number of ways that you might become aware of a problem or issue in your application, these include:

-- A major failure that causes the application to crash or to stop working.
+* A major failure that causes the application to crash or to stop working.
-- Significant changes from baseline values in the metrics you are monitoring as described in the previous section "[Monitoring your storage service]."
+* Significant changes from baseline values in the metrics you are monitoring as described in the previous section "[Monitoring your storage service]."
-- Reports from users of your application that some particular operation didn't complete as expected or that some feature is not working.
+* Reports from users of your application that some particular operation didn't complete as expected or that some feature is not working.
-- Errors generated within your application that appear in log files or through some other notification method.
+* Errors generated within your application that appear in log files or through some other notification method.

 Typically, issues related to Azure storage services fall into one of four broad categories:

-- Your application has a performance issue, either reported by your users, or revealed by changes in the performance metrics.
+* Your application has a performance issue, either reported by your users, or revealed by changes in the performance metrics.
-- There is a problem with the Azure Storage infrastructure in one or more regions.
+* There is a problem with the Azure Storage infrastructure in one or more regions.
-- Your application is encountering an error, either reported by your users, or revealed by an increase in one of the error count metrics you monitor.
+* Your application is encountering an error, either reported by your users, or revealed by an increase in one of the error count metrics you monitor.
-- During development and test, you may be using the local storage emulator; you may encounter some issues that relate specifically to usage of the storage emulator.
+* During development and test, you may be using the local storage emulator; you may encounter some issues that relate specifically to usage of the storage emulator.

 The following sections outline the steps you should follow to diagnose and troubleshoot issues in each of these four categories.
 The section "[Troubleshooting guidance]" later in this guide provides more detail for some common issues you may encounter.

 ### <a name="service-health-issues"></a>Service health issues
 Service health issues are typically outside of your control.
-The Azure Classic Portal provides information about any ongoing issues with Azure services including storage services.
+The Azure Classic Management Portal provides information about any ongoing issues with Azure services including storage services.
 If you opted for Read-Access Geo-Redundant Storage when you created your storage account, then in the event of your data being unavailable in the primary location, your application could switch temporarily to the read-only copy in the secondary location.
 To do this, your application must be able to switch between using the primary and secondary storage locations, and be able to work in a reduced functionality mode with read-only data.
 The Azure Storage Client libraries allow you to define a retry policy that can read from secondary storage in case a read from primary storage fails.
 Your application also needs to be aware that the data in the secondary location is eventually consistent.
 For more information, see the blog post <a href="http://blogs.msdn.com/b/windowsazurestorage/archive/2013/12/04/introducing-read-access-geo-replicated-storage-ra-grs-for-windows-azure-storage.aspx" target="_blank">Azure Storage Redundancy Options and Read Access Geo Redundant Storage</a>.

 ### <a name="performance-issues"></a>Performance issues
 The performance of an application can be subjective, especially from a user perspective.
 Therefore, it is important to have baseline metrics available to help you identify where there might be a performance issue.
 Many factors might affect the performance of an Azure storage service from the client application perspective.
 These factors might operate in the storage service, in the client, or in the network infrastructure; therefore it is important to have a strategy for identifying the origin of the performance issue.

 After you have identified the likely location of the cause of the performance issue from the metrics, you can then use the log files to find detailed information to diagnose and troubleshoot the problem further.